EamonnMR/Flythrough.Space/README.md

 # Flythrough.Space: A Space Captain Game

-Inspired by Escape Velocity and related titles, built on the Babylonjs engine and written in vanilla ES6.
+Inspired by Escape Velocity and related titles, built on the Babylonjs engine, Matterjs physics and written in vanilla ES6.
 No installation required, just host the files and you're good.

 It's a 2.5D Space Combat/Trading RPG!
 Where you fly through space.